ahmadajmi/learning-javascript/chapter4.md

 - Can be created dynamically at runtime, during the execution of the program.
 - Can be assigned to a variable.
 - Can have their references copied to another variable.
-- can be augmented.
+- Can be augmented.
 - For special cases can be deleted.
-- can be passed as arguments to another functions and be returned by another functions.
+- Can be passed as arguments to another functions and be returned by another functions.
 - Can have their properties and methods.

-When you are you think of a function, think of an object with only special features that this object is invokable, meaning it can be executed.
+When you think of a function, think of an object with only special features that this object is invokable, meaning it can be executed.

 ##### Functions scope: